 Joanna Gaines Chocolate Chip Cookie Recipe FAQs

 These cookies are soft and chewy with lightly crisp edges.
+Be careful not to overbake them, as they will become crispier the longer they bake.

 More Chocolate Chip Cookie Recipes You’ll Love